-Ketterer, Browne & Anderson handles serious injury and wrongful death cases against Regency Care of Arlington in Virginia.
-Below, Peter Anderson, a nursing home negligence lawyer, discusses the company and looks at nursing home negligence cases against it.
+Ketterer, Browne & Associates, LLC handles serious injury and wrongful death cases against Regency Care of Arlington in Virginia.
+Below we discuss the company and looks at nursing home negligence cases against it.

 Regency Care of Arlington is a 240-bed facility that accepts funds from Medicare and Medicaid.
 It is owned by Regency Care of Arlington, LLC.
 Steven Womack and Melvin Woodward have 5% or greater direct ownership interest in the facility.
 The Regency Care brand is regional.
 There is another Regency Care in Silver Spring, Maryland.